 Opened in 2004, Vittula comes closest to delivering a dive-bar experience in Budapest.
 With an adorably grungy and labyrinthine layout, the space is actually cooler than your average dive bar.
-Graffiti and witty scribbles blanket the walls of this below-ground space, and, although it would be a stretch to call Vittula cozy, there are snug nooks and crannies here.
+Graffiti and witty scribbles blanket the walls of this below-ground space, and, although it would be a stretch to call Vittula cozy, there are snug corners to hide away here.

 Expect a hipster-leaning, below-25 crowd heavy on international students (the cool cats often congregate outside the nondescript entrance).
 The music changes throughout the week: Tuesdays tend to be jazz nights, and then they gradually turn up the heat as the weekend approaches.
 Although mainly a bar, it’s not unusual that the pocket-sized dance floor fills up with a high-energy crowd.
 Prices are rock-bottom — a beer costs just over €1.